 2. Aren’t you glad your reading this tutorial?
 All you need to do is choose screen blending mode and its perfect and quick

 This next blending mode (Overlay) is guaranteed to make almost any image look better.
-Rather than just apply the Blending mode, you can add a couple of little tweaks that will make it a bit more subtle.
+Because, it makes it more interesting.
+Rather than just apply the Blending mode, add a couple of little tweaks that will make it a bit more subtle.
 You can just apply the blending mode for a nice finish, but try the variations.

 2. Duplicate the layer and change the blending mode at the top of the layers palette to overlay.
-Notice a huge difference in the colors and contrast right away.
+Notice a huge difference in the colors and contrast right away, because of the blending modes.

 3. Drop the opacity to a more natural amount if you want a less pronounced effect.
 Typically anything for 20-50 will work well depending on the image.